wonma/100-days-of-code/log.md

 **Thoughts**
 Today it was very challenging to achieve an intended function.
 I almost felt like I need to clean up all the code and start from the clean slate again.
 I feel like I'm somehow working on developing mental endurance and serenity (lol) under a tough situation.

+---
+### Day 20: November 3, Thursday

+**Today's Progress**
+  - Calculator App V2 Progress: playing with useRef **Thoughts**
+Decided to go for a slightly different track.
+Revisualizing each step and trying to find the pattern.

 <!--
 ### Day 1: June 27, Monday